TechnologyBrewery/habushu/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/org.bitbucket.cpointe.habushu/root.svg)](https://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22org.bitbucket.cpointe.habushu%22%20AND%20a%3A%22habushu%22)
 [![License](https://img.shields.io/github/license/mashape/apistatus.svg)](https://opensource.org/licenses/mit)

 In Okinawa, habushu (pronounced HA-BU-SHU) is a sake that is made with venomous snake.
 The alcohol in the snake assists in dissolving the snake's venom and making it non-poinsonous.
-In Maven, habushu allows Conda-based pyhton projects to be included as part a Maven build.
+In Maven, habushu allows Venv-based python projects to be included as part a Maven build.
 This brings some order and consistency to what can otherwise be haphazardly structured projects.

 ## Approach ##
 Habushu is implemented as a series of [Maven](https://maven.apache.org/) plugins that tie together existing tooling in an opinionated fashion similar to how Maven structures Java projects.
 By taking care of manual steps and bringing a predictable order of execution and core naming conventions, habushu increases time spent on impactful work rather than every developer or data scientist building out scripts that meet their personal preferences.
 It's likely that no one person will agree with all the opinions habushu brings forth, but the value in being able to run entire builds from a single `mvn clean install` command regardless of your prior experience with the projects adds substantial value - both locally and in DevSecOps scenarios.